 Morgan Sweeney - Master Scuba Diver Trainer

-Morgan, is originally from New Hampshire, After living in a tiny New England town and on the even tinier island of Grand Turk, she is glad to be here on Grand Cayman, where there is fast food and a cinema.
-She was scuba certified at the young age of 12, and has been in the water ever since!
+Morgan, is originally from New Hampshire, After living in a tiny New England town and on the even tinier island of Grand Turk, she is glad to be here on Grand Cayman where there is fast food and a cinema.
+She was scuba certified at the young age of 12 and has been in the water ever since!
 Her favorite dive sites on island are the wreck of the Oro Verde and, of course, our very own Cheeseburger Reef!
 When she’s not diving, she can be found watching Doctor Who re-runs or singing showtunes (we’ve actually heard her humming these underwater too!).

 Haley Van Der Linden - Open Water Scuba Instructor

 She instantly became hooked on diving when she got certified in a crater in Utah (which you’d think would have put her off!).
 But it was a class trip to Little Corn Island in Nicaragua during Spring Break of her last semester at college that sealed her fate as a scuba instructor.
-After graduating, she invested everything to get her instructor ticket – and we’re very glad she did.
+After graduating, she invested everything to get her instructor certification – and we’re very glad she did.

 Her favorite dive sites (aside from the crater in Utah and Little Corn) are Trinity Caves, Orange Canyon and the wrecks of the Doc Poulson and the Oro Verde.
 When she’s not having fun in the water, she likes to read or have fun in the sun!